Eric-Schecter/computer-graphics-lab/README.md

 </p>

 # React-SDF
-A React renderer to implement pathtracing.
+A React renderer for pathtracing.

 ## Usage